 At the moment, there is just one hostel on Phillip Island.
 The Island Accommodation YHA (AU$30-40/night for a dorm bed) in Newhaven is one of the nicest hostels I’ve ever stayed in.
 Everything is new and modern, the kitchen and common rooms on each floor are spacious, and all bunks have outlets so you can safely and conveniently charge your electronics.
 I had one of my best sleeps in a long time the first night I stayed there, but near the end of my stay there were a lot more people booked in and I woke up super early one morning due to nearby doors slamming shut.
 Something to be aware of if you’re a light sleeper!

 Sunset from the beach in Cowes.

-Bushcamping isn’t allowed on the island, but there are a few caravan parks in Cowes and San Remo if you’re looking to camp on Phillip Island with the convenience of toilets and BBQ blocks.
+Bush camping isn’t allowed on the island, but there is a Phillip Island caravan park in Cowes and in San Remo if you’re looking to camp with the convenience of toilets and BBQ blocks.
 I had a beachfront site at Cowes Caravan Park (AU$40-55/night per campsite) and the view was downright stellar.
 I loved being able to walk into town via the beach rather than the road – it took me less than 15 minutes to reach the pier from the campground.
 One thing I didn’t love was that they charge per campsite, rather than per person (which is pretty standard in Australia) – not a problem at all if you’re sharing the site with friends, but for solo travelers it’s a bummer.
 Why would I pay $50 for a teeny-tiny plot of land for myself when I could spend less than that to have a comfortable bed and more amenities at a hostel?
 (Because of the next option, that’s why!)